felogarcia19/budgeting/README.md

     - Go to "Reports/Inflow vs Outflow"
        - Verify in the "INFLOW" bar, the amount was properly displayed

- # Edit Inflow Amount Negative
+#### Edit Income Amount Negative

 - Select the amount field of any "Inflow" item listed.
 - Modify the amount and press Enter
-    - Verify the message "Please enter a valid value"
+  - Verify the message "Please enter a valid value" has been displayed

-# Edit Outflow Amount
+#### Edit Income Amount and sign

   - Select the amount field of any "Outflow" item listed
+  - Modify the amount and add a minus sign.
+  - Select Update
+    - Verify the amount is displayed as it was modified with a minus sign on it.
+    - Verify the amount was added to "Total Inflow"
+    - Verify the amount was remove from "Total Outflow"
+    - Go to "Reports/Inflow vs Outflow"
+      - Verify in the "OUTFLOW" bar, the amount should be properly properly deleted
+      - Verify in the "INTFLOW" bar, the amount should be properly properly added
+    - Go to "Spending by Category" verify the modified amount was properly displayed

+#### Edit Outflow Amount

+  - Select the amount field of any "Outflow" item listed
   - Modify the amount and press Enter
     - Verify the amount is displayed as it was modified.
   - Verify the amount was added to "Total Outflow"
     - Go to "Reports/Inflow vs Outflow"
       - Verify in the "OUTFLOW" bar, the amount was properly displayed
-    - Go to "Spending by Category" verify the mnodified amount was properly displayed
+    - Go to "Spending by Category" verify the modified amount was properly displayed

+  #### Edit Outflow Amount changing sign

+  - Select the amount field of any "Outflow" item listed
+  - Modify the amount, remove the minus sign and press Enter
+    - Verify the amount is displayed as it was modified.
+    - Verify the amount is displayed now in green color with out the minus sign
+    - Verify the amount was removed from "Total Outflow"
+    - Verify the amount was added to "Total Inflow"
+    - Go to "Reports/Inflow vs Outflow"
+      - Verify the "OUTFLOW" bar, the amount should be properly removed
+      - Verify the "INFLOW" bar, the amount should be properly added